TopologicalBird/Persistent_Homological_Figure_Detection_Segmentation/README.md

 When you change death_threshold, please make sure you also change BDsizethreshold accordingly.
 (When we want to detect smaller figures, we can decrease death_threshold.
 However, if we forget to make BDsizethreshold smaller, the small figure of interest might not get into PH calculation.)
 ### death_upper_threshold
 should be the maximum internal radius of the figures to be detected.
 This parameter is meant to reduce the non-existing figures formed by multiple different boundaries.
 There are several ways to get out of this problem (e.g. using different filtrations) other than this parameter.
+If you do not need this part, please set the value sufficiently large.